Yoga for a Body That’s Changed: A Therapeutic Approach for Women 50+

 A Little and Often: How Daily Therapeutics Support Confidence and Change

 One of the most transformative lessons I’ve learned (and now teach) is the “little and often” approach.
-You don’t need a 60 or 90-minute class to see progress.
+You don’t need a 60 or 90-minute weekly class to see progress.

 Living With a Changed Nervous System